Transformers Inference Optimization Toolset

 GPU architecture overview

 To tackle language model speedup problem, first we need to understand the concept of the hardware we work on.
-While Google’s TPUs and Apple silicon chips are rising up, NVIDIA’s GPUs stil dominate the market, so they’ll be the subject of our in-depth look.
+While Google’s TPUs and Apple silicon chips are rising up, NVIDIA’s GPUs still dominate the market, so they’ll be the subject of our in-depth look.

 Graphic processor unit performs all of the computations by multiple streaming multiprocessors (SM) (these are similar to the cores in the CPU).
 SM is basic GPU building block: it has its own instruction schedulers and various instruction execution pipelines.
 Modern GPUs are also equipped with special off-chip memory called high bandwidth memory (HBM), where data is initially stored and ultimately written back.
 Unlike to the system dynamic random access memory (DRAM), which is controlled by CPU and typically optimized for low latency access, HBM is physically bonded to the GPUs in stacked layers with thousands of pins and provides massively parallel data throughput by design.